extralam/AndroidDevToolbox/README.md

 Binary releases for mac can be downloaded at the release section.
 https://github.com/atominvention/AndroidDevToolbox/releases
 Currently there is no binary build for Windows and Linux.
-You need compile the source and build it for your platform.
+You need to compile the source and build it for your platform.

 ##Credits and License
 Copyright (C) 2014 AtomInvention